wrongcoder/gdx-archetype/src/main/resources/archetype-resources/README.md

 	advised to set an appropriate user-facing version number.
 Note that it is a best practice to avoid reusing non-SNAPSHOT version numbers.

-3. Update the ProGuard map by running the `package` phase of the build:
+3. Update the ProGuard map by running the `package` phase of the core build:

 		${artifactId}${symbol_dollar} mvn clean package